 - Disregarding negative feedback

 Amazon’s seller score is an important indicator of how well a seller meets buyer expectations on Amazon.
 The higher your seller score is, the better your purchase conversion rate will be.
 In order to maintain a positive seller score, you should have a clear idea of how to deal with malicious comments and offer appropriate redress to unsatisfied customers.
 Take customer feedback as an opportunity to learn how to improve your products and service.

 However, keep in mind that Amazon strictly prohibits fake reviews and other false marketing practices.
 Amazon is continuing its efforts to crack down on sellers who purchase fake product reviews.
-Since the beginning of last year, Amazon sued more than 1,000 defendants who offered to post fake reviews on its site in exchange for compensation.
+Amazon has sued more than 1,000 defendants who offered to post fake reviews on its site in exchange for compensation.
 Sellers should never offer pay or any other incentive to a buyer for either providing or removing feedback.

 Take advantage of BQool BigCRM Help Desk and Feedback Software to help you easily manage and automate your feedback and review requests.